-7.5 Signed TLS Server Certificates For Public-Facing Installations

-Monetra ships by default with a self-signed TLS server certificate that is sufficient to enable point-to-point encrypted sessions on a trusted network.
-However, when transactions are needing to flow from the Internet to Monetra, the TLS certificate must be signed by one of the large, trusted Root Certificate Authorities (e.g. Digicert, Verisign, Entrust).
-By having a certificate signed by a trusted Root Certificate Authority, the end user can be confident that the endpoint being connected to is who they say they are and that they are not vulnerable to a man-in-the-middle attack.
+7.6 Signed TLS Server Certificates For Public-Facing Installations certificate signed by a trusted Root Certificate Authority, the end user can be confident that the endpoint being connected to is who they say they are and that they are not vulnerable to a manin-the-middle attack.
 It is imperative that the TLS certificate is set up with a Common Name or a Subject Alternative Name (SAN) that matches the Fully Qualified Domain Name (FQDN) of the Monetra instance.